 I won’t get into the whole debate about which is better (real vs faux).
 I will leave that up to your own judgment!

-Here are some of my favorite affordable faux Christmas trees from Amazon (under $100)!
+Here are some of my favorite affordable faux Christmas trees (under $150)!

 So there you have it!
-How to pick your Christmas tree and decorate it in 7 easy steps 🙂
+How to decorate it in 7 easy steps, plus tips on how to pick the ideal Christmas tree 🙂